This family guide to Kauai post originally appeared on Marcie in Mommyland

 For kids ages 5-12, they have the Westin Kids Club with interactive programming, custom travel journal, local activity guide, and more.

 The Cliffs at Princeville is another moderately priced accommodation on Kauai.
 They offer one bedroom suites and two bedroom/loft floor plans, which is awesome when traveling with kids.
+Check out the latest prices and more details.

 Plus, their suites are twice the size of standard hotel rooms.
 They have fully equipped kitchens, so you can save money by cooking in the condo.